 Delve into History at the National Museum of Korea

-Museums are usually a fantastic way to learn more about any country you are visiting.
+There’s a lot to know about South Korea and museums are usually a fantastic way to learn more.
 This museum provides you with the history of Korea, from pre-history to Unified Silla, Gogoryo, Baekje, and the most famous Korean dynasty, Josen.

 Not only that, but you’ll also get to see a whole host of Buddhist paintings and stunning calligraphy which totally makes it one of the best free things to do in South Korea.Stroll along Cheonggyecheon Stream